seyedb/json-tools/README.md

 # JSON Tools

-A collection of simple yet handy scripts to work with JSON files and objects.
+A collection of simple yet handy scripts to work with JSON files and objects:

+* Sort a JSON object by field value;